 Responsible, consistent use of these treatments will not only eliminate infestations but will also prevent further ones from springing up in the future.
 In addition to herbal remedies applied to your pet, it is important to look into products that can be applied around the house.

 Ensure that all beds, bed sheets and blankets of pets are frequently and thoroughly washed, to reduce the likelihood of any Flea eggs or larvae surviving after the Adult Fleas have been dealt with.

 If applied correctly, your pet should face no trouble in dealing with infestations and will be grateful for ridding them of these pests.

 Fleas are capable of storing more than fifteen times their body weight in blood, giving them a thirst for unsuspecting prey.
 The numerous short spikes on their legs make them difficult to shake off as they stick to their host.
 Flea bites inject their human or animal host with saliva, containing more than 15 different substances and capable of causing severe allergic reactions.
 While dogs are at the highest risk of developing Flea problems and allergies, it is not impossible for it to similarly affect cats, humans and other animals.
 As parasites, Fleas require blood for sustenance, so that they can survive and reproduce further.

 What do Flea bites look like?

 Flea bites usually resemble small red dots which are difficult to notice, but this is in cases where an allergic reaction has yet to occur.
-However, the itching sensation caused by them can lead to damaging skin in the affected areas, or even further infection.
+However, the itching sensation caused by them can lead to damaged skin in the affected areas or even further infection.
 An allergic reaction would result in severe itching, small pimples to be treated, and the entire infected area turning red.

 Are they dangerous to Humans?